Last Updated on December 15, 2020 by Susheel Chandradhas

-Flash bouncing off the glass and back into the camera’s lens.
+This is because your flash bounced off the glass and back into the camera’s lens.

-When shooting in to glass, remember not to shoot perpendicular to it if using flash.
+When shooting in to glass, remember not to shoot perpendicular to it when using flash.
 If possible, turn off your flash, else, if you have a camera with a lens that sticks out, go right up to the glass so that the lens is almost touching the glass itself, and then take a picture.
 That way you wont get reflections of your flash!

 White diffused area next to a light source, or circles of light radiating out from a light source that’s directly in the photograph’s frame.

 Light that comes directly into the lens sometimes does not get absorbed, but bounces off the surface of the lens.
-The best lenses have great coatings to reduce this, but a cheap filter most certainly will bounce light.
+The best lenses have special coatings to reduce this, but a cheap filter most certainly will bounce light.

-- A Low quality lens
+- Low quality lenses.

 - All lenses have some degree of vignetting.
 The expensive ones just have less.